sebalp100/To-do-list/README.md

 # To Do List

-> In this project, we are setting up a To do list with basic functionality using JavaScript modules.} and Webpack.
+> In this project, we are setting up a To do list with basic functionality using JavaScript modules and Webpack.
 > ​

 ## Built With